 - ''Newby, Gregory B. (2002) "The necessity for information space mapping for information retrieval on the semantic web."
 Information Research, 7 (4) Available at:

-Screen Example of a now obsolete version of NysLte
+Screen Example of 2010 - now obsolete version of NysLte